 Glass & Pottery Manufacturers Internship

-At the October 2020 Board meeting, the Project Committee recommended and received approval from the Board of Directors for a 2021 annual amount of $10,000 in four $2,500 increments for internships to glass and pottery manufacturing organizations located in the United States.
+At the June 2021 Board meeting, the Project Committee recommended and received approval from the Board of Directors for a 2022 annual amount of $20,000 in eight $2,500 increments for internships to glass and pottery manufacturing organizations located in the United States.
 The host companies do not necessarily have to be members of the Association.
-The program this year will offer these $2,500 internships which will be provided to the manufacturer to cover the interns pay and the administrative company costs by the company for an internship.
-The host company will select the intern, determine the actual hourly or lump sum pay, the specific project(s) to be accomplished, and follow up with a written and submitted to the Association by the intern AND the company summaries of the internship accomplishment within 30 days of the internship conclusion.
+The program for this upcoming year will offer these $2,500 internships which will be provided to the manufacturer to cover the interns pay and the administrative company costs by the company for an internship.
+The host company will select the intern, determine the actual hourly or lump sum pay, the specific project(s) to be accomplished, and follow up with a report written and submitted to the Association by the intern AND the company summaries of the internship accomplishment within 30 days of the internship conclusion.
 Upon receipt of the summaries, reimbursement by the Association will occur.
-Please send applications for internship requests to email@example.com.
+Please send applications for internship requests to firstname.lastname@example.org.

 Member organizations that still manufacture in the United States always have openings for highly qualified individuals interested in working in the American glass and pottery manufacturing organizations.
 Our members may have posted specific jobs on this site, but most importantly we would be pleased to receive your cover letter sharing the type of work that you seek and resume and we would be pleased to pass it on to our members.
 Please email these details to our contact on this website.